elementor/elementor-developers-docs/src/widgets/rendering-style.md

 }
 ```

 Note that each element on the page includes a set of style settings that are printed as CSS rules under a unique element selector.
-The widget can easily use the returned control value has a design rule.
+The widget can easily use the returned control value as a design rule.

 Our test widget will add custom CSS rules to the page's CSS file.
-Those rules will affect only this widget as the `{ { WRAPPER } }` prefix means that only this instance of the widget will use this color.
+Those rules will only affect this widget as the `{ { WRAPPER } }` prefix means that only this instance of the widget will use this color.

 ## Selector Tokens